TANK-binding kinase 1: Interactions

 Transcription factors activated upon TBK1 activation include IRF3, IRF7 and ZEB1.

 Clinical significance

 Deregulation of TBK1 activity and mutations in this protein are associated with many diseases.
 Due to the role of TBK1 in cell survival, deregulation of its activity is associated with tumorogenesis.
 There are also many autoimmune (e.g., rheumatoid arthritis, sympathetic lupus), neurodegenerative (e.g., amyotrophic lateral sclerosis), and infantile (e.g., herpesviral encephalitis) diseases.

-The loss of TBK1 cause embryonic lethality in mice.
+The loss of TBK1 causes embryonic lethality in mice.

 Inhibition of IκB kinase (IKK) and IKK-related kinases, IKBKE (IKKε) and TANK-binding kinase 1 (TBK1), has been investigated as a therapeutic option for the treatment of inflammatory diseases and cancer, and a way to overcome resistance to cancer immunotherapy.